DamiMartinez/nba-agents/README.md

 ## 🏀 Overview

-As an NBA fan living in Spain, I wake up every morning eager to catch up on the previous night's games.
-This project automates that daily ritual by creating a personalized NBA morning podcast using AI agents.

 The system consists of two main agents that work together to gather NBA data, create engaging content, produce audio using Gemini's TTS, and distribute automatically via RSS feed to Spotify.

 ## 🎧 Live Podcast